Explore the Integration Procedure Designer

 Preview Pane

-The Preview pane allows you to input parameters and execute the Integration Procedure to confirm it has been configured correctly.
-You can use the Errors/Debug Output to troubleshoot.
+Use the Preview pane to input parameters and execute the Integration Procedure to confirm it's been configured correctly.
+Use the Errors/Debug Output to troubleshoot.

 Integration Procedure Elements

-You might be familiar with using elements in OmniScripts and OmniStudio FlexCards.
+You might be familiar with using elements in Omnistudio Omniscripts and Flexcards.
 Integration Procedure elements are a little different.
-They work behind the scenes—there are no elements for user interaction.
+They work behind the scenes, and there are no elements for user interaction.

 Let’s see what they do instead.
 Integration Procedure elements are either Groups or Actions.